Day for Night: Cornish, the Apple of Our Eye

 Across the street in Thompson Park, the apple fritter fryers, apple crisp and apple pie pushers, and myriad other vendors and craftspeople and fundraisers soldiered on through the cool wet morning and the depleted trade.
 The performance was fun despite all — and having done our bit when others had stayed in out of the rain, didn’t we feel like heroes?

-Though the variables have varied, our festival visits have followed a more-or-less consistent pattern.
+Though the variables have varied, our festival visits followed a more-or-less consistent pattern.

-Our friends Jeff Stanton and Willy Thurston often make the scenic drive out Route 25 to see us perform.
-After the Day for Night segment, while the glittery little girls from the local dance school tap out their show in the middle of High Street, we’ll stash the musical gear and seek out lunch at the inn or busy Krista’s.
+Our friend Jeff Stanton often made the scenic drive out Route 25 to see us perform.
+After the Day for Night segment, while the glittery little girls from the local dance school tap out their show in the middle of High Street, we’d stash the musical gear and seek out lunch at the inn or busy Krista’s.

-Later we’ll score some apple pie à la mode or apple crisp from festival vendors in Thompson Park (named for an eccentric 19th-century doctor who rarely charged his patients, and who allowed his neighbors to make free with his gardens and orchards).
-There are also crafters (pot holders!) and a festival-specific booth selling T-shirts and posters.
+Later we’d score some apple pie à la mode or apple crisp from festival vendors in Thompson Park (named for an eccentric 19th-century doctor who rarely charged his patients, and who allowed his neighbors to make free with his gardens and orchards).
+There were also crafters (pot holders!) and a festival-specific booth selling T-shirts and posters.

 One year, Jeff and Gretchen and I spent the afternoon at a different music festival, the annual bluegrass-plus event hosted by Apple Acres, a forward-thinking orchard in nearby Hiram.
 We ate giant chicken legs, bought cider doughnuts and watched performances by a Maine bluegrass band and by the four Parkington Sisters, a slick southern New England act that had nothing at all to do with bluegrass.